 It can be reheated in the microwave or on the stovetop in a pot.

 If you want to make a batch to freeze, cool the soup completely and store in a freezer safe container.
-I suggest either glass or a silicone bag.
+I suggest either glass, silicone bags or cubes.
 The soup will keep for 3-4 months in the freezer.

 Thaw the soup under refrigeration and reheat in a microwave or sauce pot.